Frequently Asked Questions

 Our students share their study experience.

-It is worth noting that a quarter to a third of all architects registered with ARB are not RIBA members.
 ARB is the UK’s statutory regulator of architects.
 ARB keeps a public register of around 33,000 architects.
-Every architect in the UK has to meet the standards that it sets for education, training and practice.
+Every architect in the UK must meet the standards that it sets for education, training and practice.
 It is the sole legislative body within the UK responsible for allowing the use of the title Architect and for allowing the bearer to be a practising Architect within the UK.

 Yes, in 2019 we introduced a part-time version of the course which allows students to study over three years rather than two years.
 This spreads out the workload, making it even more flexible for you to continue to work or meet family or other commitments during the period of study.